ConsoleFlare

 df.toPandas()

 These are some of the commonly used action methods in PySpark.
 There are many more methods and options available depending on the specific use case.
-It's always good to check the documentation for the latest updates and options.
+It's always good to check the for the latest updates and options.